 14. Brown Rice

-15. Air-Popped Sorghum
+15. Air-popped Sorghum

 Air-popped sorghum is a gluten-free, low-calorie snack that is high in fiber and antioxidants.
-One cup of popped sorghum only contains 120 calories but provides 2 grams of fiber (20).
-Try air-popping sorghum and seasoning it with your favorite herbs and spices for a healthy and satisfying snack.
+One cup of popped sorghum only contains 120 calories and provides 2 grams of fiber (23).

 16. Lentils

-Lentils are a versatile legume that are high in protein and fiber, making them a good choice for a satisfying vegetarian meal.
-One cup of cooked lentils contains only 230 calories but provides 18 grams of protein and 16 grams of fiber (11).
-Lentils can be used in stews, soups, salads, and curries for a filling and nutrient-dense meal.
+Lentils are a versatile legume high in protein and fiber, which makes them a good choice for a satisfying vegetarian meal.
+One cup of cooked lentils contains only 230 calories but provides 18 grams of protein and 16 grams of fiber (14).

-17. Whole Grains (Quinoa, Oatmeal, Bulgur)
+17. Whole Grains (quinoa, oatmeal, bulgur)

 19. Turkey Breast

-Turkey breast is a lean protein that is also low in calories and rich in nutrients like vitamin B6 and niacin.
-A 3-ounce serving of roasted turkey breast contains only 125 calories but provides over 26 grams of protein (23).
+A 3-ounce serving of roasted turkey breast contains just 125 calories but provides over 26 grams of protein (26).
 Try using sliced turkey breast in sandwiches or salads for a low-calorie and protein-rich meal.

 20. White Fish